(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

-It’s been over 2 months since The Last Jedi came out.
+It’s been a long time since The Last Jedi came out.
 Even though I’m a giant Star Wars geek, I didn’t blog about it at the time.
-Maybe because I only started blogging 23 days ago.
-I would like to right this wrong but I don’t have a time machine and if I did I wouldn’t use it to file half assed movie review.
-But, as the tagline goes, I do want to speak my peace about Episode 8.
+I would like to right this wrong but I don’t have a time machine and if I did I wouldn’t use it to file a half-assed movie review.
+But, as the tagline goes, I do want to speak my mind about Episode 8.
 All the reviews are in and the movie is largely out of the theaters now and the outrage cycle has run its course.

 The dust has officially settled.
 So I’m tagging in.